ChilliCream/hotchocolate-docs/docs/pagination.md

 title: Pagination
 ---

-Pagination is one of the common problems that you have to solve when implementing your backend.
-Often, sets of data are to large to pass them directly to the consumer of your service.
+Pagination is one of the most common problems that you have to solve when implementing your backend.
+Often, sets of data are too large to pass them directly to the consumer of your service.

 Pagination solves this problem by giving the consumer the capability to fetch a set in chunks.